Israel Says Iran Lied; European Leaders Say That's Exactly Why Nuclear Deal Matters

 With those files, Israel can prove that Iran had "a comprehensive program to design, build and test nuclear weapons," Netanyahu said.

-The International Atomic Energy Agency, which inspects Iran's nuclear program under the deal, reiterated on Tuesday that it has found no credible evidence that Iran pursued a nuclear weapon after 2009.
+The International Atomic Energy Agency, which inspects Iran's nuclear program under the deal, reiterated Tuesday that it has found no credible evidence that Iran pursued a nuclear weapon after 2009.

 And nothing in Netanyahu's speech this week suggests that Iran is currently attempting to build a nuclear weapon — as Ron Dermer, Israel's ambassador to the U.S., acknowledged in an interview with NPR on Tuesday.

-But Dermer said the documents do show that Iran has had "an active program of concealing their nuclear weapons program," and that while governed by the nuclear deal, Tehran purposefully hid information about its past behavior.
+But Dermer said the documents do show that Iran has had "an active program of concealing their nuclear weapons program" and that while governed by the nuclear deal, Tehran purposefully hid information about its past behavior.
 He questioned whether inspection could adequately keep Iran from developing weapons in the future.

 "I don't want to trivialize for a minute Israeli security concerns about Iran's conventional or unconventional weapons, or their commitment or intention to develop a nuclear weapons program," Aaron David Miller, a former State Department analyst and Mideast peace negotiator, told NPR on Tuesday.
 "But the reality is the prime minister's presentation really didn't provide much new evidence."

-Israel has long considered Iran an existential threat, and lobbied hard against the Iran deal.
+Israel has long considered Iran an existential threat and lobbied hard against the Iran deal.

 Trump, meanwhile, has been a vocal critic of the deal, which was negotiated by the Obama administration and foreign ministers from Iran, Russia, China, U.K., France and Germany.
-But he's previously opted to continue to follow the terms of the agreement, which means lifting some sanctions on Iran in exchange for Iran allowing international inspectors to access its nuclear facilities.
+But he has previously opted to continue to follow the terms of the agreement, which means lifting some sanctions on Iran in exchange for Tehran allowing international inspectors to access its nuclear facilities.

 Secretary of State Mike Pompeo released a statement saying that he had personally reviewed many of the files, which Israel shared with the U.S.